jackgray/narc_arch/docs/source/storage.rst

 ===========

-The storage solution will consist of a primary (hot) distributed system with 100% fault tolerance, a cold storage hybrid cloud for emergency overflow and secure offsite backup, a rolling backup policy to move files as the drive fills into the cold storage, and a graphical user interface (frontend client) to seamlessly access the data with little additional technical knowledge required.
+The storage solution will consist of a primary (hot) distributed system for frequently accessed files, a cold storage hybrid cloud for emergency overflow and secure offsite backup, a rolling backup policy to move files as the drive fills into the cold storage, and a graphical user interface (frontend client) to seamlessly access the data with little additional technical knowledge required.

 Distributed Object Storage with Min.io
 ---------------------------------------
-Main file store for any and everything.
-Automatically backed up and encrypted, seamless integration with Kubernetes and personal desktops (see section on O-drive).

-S3 Object-based Storage: Open source, on-premise S3 buckets.
+Built on the same concept as Amazon's S3 bucket storage, MinIO makes infinitely scalable clustered data storage available on-premise.
+It integrates seamlessly with other cloud providers for instant expansion when necessary, allowing time to increase hardware storage if desired, without loss of service.

+It runs on Kubernetes, can utilize its central key management system (KMS) for authentication, providing zero-knowledge encryption during transfer, and at rest, and can be interacted with using POSIX inspired commands.

+Feature Summary:
     -   Infinitely scalable
     -   Universally consumable
     -   Uses aws s3 api